 Just like The Blue Bell, the Sportsman was demolished and completely rebuilt during the housing redevelopment in 1950s Sheffield, This new building was set back further from the road than the older building with the older building being set close to the edge of the road.
 The old Sportsman was also much smaller than the current building.

 The Bath Hotel was linked to the Birley Spa in it's glory days.
 The managers of the establishment for Lord Manvers were George Eadon, John Trillotson, William Budd, Alfred Lee, John Bradley and Thomas Lomas, this list spans 1845 to around 1878.
 With the decline of the Birley Spa baths the establishment closed.

 When looking at old commercial directories it appears that another Hackenthorpe beerhouse is described however the location of this is unknown.
 It should also be noted that Victuallers were known to brew their own ales with a notable maltser being John Jubb at Drakehouse in the 1820s.

 It is interesting to look back at village life at the turn of the 20th century, many of the village inns would be full before 8 O'clock in the morning due to them opening routinely every morning to catch the workers leaving their night shifts.The Golden Plover

 Hogshead & Golden Plover

-Once the 1950s Sheffield housing development was complete there were more establishments in Hackenthorpe, The Hogs Head at Delves Road, The Golden Plover at Birley Spa Lane amd the Working Men's Club at the end of Main Street, on the location of what was formerly Woodland Farm.
+Once the 1950s Sheffield housing development was complete there were more establishments in Hackenthorpe, The Hogs Head at Delves Road, The Golden Plover at Birley Spa Lane and the Social Club at the end of Main Street, on the location of what was formerly Woodland Farm.